zw6234336/markitdown/README.md

 3. Install required packages: like openai
 4. Run script ```bash python3 convert.py ```

-- The script processes all supported files in the current directory
-- Original files remain unchanged
-- New markdown files are created with the same base name
+Note that original files will remain unchanged and new markdown files are created with the same base name.
-- Progress and any errors are displayed during conversion

 </details>